Gitty-Code704/Walmart-Sales-Data-Analytics-Capstone-2025/README.md

 # Project Overview

 This project analyzes Walmart sales data to uncover insights into customer purchasing behavior, seasonal trends, and product performance.
-The dataset is processed, cleaned, and visualized using relative path files, Python, Pandas, Matplotlib, and Seaborn.
+The dataset is processed, cleaned, and visualized using the OS module to manage relative path files, Python, Pandas, Matplotlib, and Seaborn.

 # Data Sources